-Throughout his career, Martin has stressed the importance of developing true student-athletes.
-The Seminoles must first win and lose with class; a direct reflection on the man who leads the program.
+Throughout his career, Martin stressed the importance of developing true student-athletes.
+The Seminoles must first win and lose with class; a direct reflection on the man who led the program.
 In six seasons of presenting the ACC Sportsmanship Award, Martin’s Seminoles won the award twice.
-Academically, Florida State has been a fixture among the top teams in the ACC for overall GPA.
-Led by two-time ACC Baseball Scholar-Athlete of the Year James Ramsey, the Seminoles placed a league-best and school record nine student-athletes on the 2012 All-ACC Academic Team.
-Gage Smith was then recognized as the ACC Scholar-Athlete of the Year in back-to-back years in 2013 and 2014 and over that two-year stretch Florida State led the ACC with a league-best 12 Seminoles named to the All-ACC Academic Team.
-In all, Florida State baseball student-athletes have been selected to the academic team of distinction 65 times since its 2006 inception, while leading the conference six times in 12 years.
-Five times the ACC Scholar-Athlete of the Year has been awarded to a Seminole with Buster Posey winning the award in its inaugural season in 2008 before Ramsey (2011-12) and Smith (2013-14) won the league’s top academic honor twice.
+Academically, Florida State was a fixture among the top teams in the ACC for overall GPA.
+Florida State baseball student-athletes have been selected to the academic team of distinction 72 times since its 2006 inception, while leading the conference six times in 13 years.
+Five times the ACC Scholar-Athlete of the Year has been awarded to a Seminole with Buster Posey winning the award in its inaugural season in 2008 before Ramsey (2011-12) and Smith (2013-14) each won the league’s top academic honor twice.

-From the continuous facility upgrades to the coaching staff to the unmatched community support, Martin has improved an already strong Seminole baseball tradition with every season.
-Just when it seems that the program can reach no higher plane, something bigger and better comes along.
+From the continuous facility upgrades to the coaching staff to the unmatched community support, Martin improved an already strong Seminole baseball tradition with every season.
+Just when it seemed that the program could reach no higher plane, something bigger and better came along.
 When Martin took over in 1980, it was taboo to mention “Omaha” around the ball club.
 No one wanted to jinx an FSU team that had made it to the College World Series only three times in the previous 16 seasons.
 After taking the Seminoles to that hallowed ground in his very first year, Martin would eventually make Omaha not only a household word, but a second home to the Seminoles, leading the program there 17 times, tied for the most of any coach in college baseball history.

 Martin began his career by whipping off 12 consecutive 50-win seasons.
 Interrupted by 49- and 46-win campaigns in 1992 and 1993, he followed with another streak of 50-plus wins in seven straight seasons from 1994 to 2000.

-In 1980, Martin’s dream came true and remains a thrill to this day.
-The winner of more games than the first seven FSU coaches combined, he has been an NCAA Tournament participant for 40 consecutive years, counting his last two seasons as an assistant.
-Martin has pulled on the FSU uniform in Omaha for 18 of the program’s 22 trips as either a player, assistant or head coach.
+The winner of more games than the first seven FSU coaches combined, he has been an NCAA Tournament participant for 42 consecutive years, counting his last two seasons as an assistant.
+Martin pulled on the FSU uniform in Omaha for 19 of the program’s 23 trips as either a player, assistant or head coach.

-Over the course of his career he’s shared that wisdom with 197 players who have been selected in the Major League Draft, eight National Players of the Year and four Golden Spikes Award winners.
+Over the course of his career, he shared that wisdom with FSU’s 218 Major League Baseball draft picks, eight National Players of the Year and four Golden Spikes Award winners.

 Martin’s passion for the game and working with young people makes him a popular public speaker throughout the Southeast.
 His involvement through the years with the Fellowship of Christian Athletes provides another avenue for reaching out to others.

 In August 2017, Martin delivered the commencement address for Florida State’s summer graduates, the first time in his career he was so honored.
 In early 2018, Martin was inducted into the North Carolina Sports Hall of Fame.

 In 2004, Martin was honored by the two schools he attended as an undergraduate.
 Wingate University (then Wingate Junior College), where he spent two years before transferring to FSU, bestowed upon him the honor of Distinguished Alumnus.
 He was also presented the Bernard F. Sliger Award for Service, named after Florida State’s 11th president, which is the highest honor accorded by the Alumni Association.
 In January of 2015, the Martin Family, longtime supporters of Tallahassee Memorial HealthCare’s children’s center and newborn intensive care unit, were honored as the children’s playroom at TMH was named the “Mike Martin Family Playroom.”